linz/linz-data-importer/README.md

 ## Supported Versions
 Currently this plugin only supports those versions >QGIS2.8 and <QGIS2.18

-Support for QGIS3 is not far off.
+**NOTE**: WFS issue (#44) affecting WFS importing for QGIS2 versions >2.18.20

-## Changing Scope
+## Other Supported Services
-The initial scope of this plugin was to couple the LDS and QGIS.
-However as other New Zealand agencies also make use of the same technology their data can also be imported.
+Other New Zealand agencies that make use of the same technology platform to publish and their data can also be imported using this plugin.

-At the time of release this plugin supports the coupling of the below open data portals with QGIS:
+This plugin supports the below open data portals:
 * [data.linz.govt.nz](data.linz.govt.nz) (Toitū Te Whenua - Land Information New Zealand)
 * [data.mfe.govt.nz](data.mfe.govt.nz) (Manatū Mō Te Taiao - Ministry for the Environment)
 * [datafinder.stats.govt.nz](datafinder.stats.govt.nz) (Tatauranga Aotearoa - Statistics New Zealand)